 power the prototype.
 However delivery issues meant that a 695-hp Rolls Royce Kestrel VI engine would be fitted instead.

-The prototype known as the Bf 109 V1 made its maiden flight on the 29th May 1935 flying from Haunstetten.
+The prototype known as the Bf 109 V1 made its maiden flight on the 29th May 1935 flying from Haunstetten, Germany.
 The second prototype made its first flight during October 1935 and was fitted with a

 Junkers Jumo 210A and was known as the Bf 109 V2.
 The following four months saw the aircraft undergo a range of tests.
-The next phase for the aircraft was a competition at Rechlin, home to the
+The next phase for the aircraft was a competition at Rechlin, Germany

 Heinkels and Messerschmitts would progress further with 10 prototypes of each being ordered.
 Eight months later during November the He 112 and Bf 109 would compete again with the

 Messerschmitt design coming out on top.

 It was the next Bf 109 prototype, the V3, which would form the basis for the A series aircraft.
 Although these would be built in limited numbers, with the next seven prototypes forming the basis

 for the B series aircraft which were the first to enter combat service.